asonganyi/blockoptions/whitepaper/whitepaper.md

 One of the biggest binary options platform in United States makes almost 1M profit per day.
 IG Group, One of the top company made $305.1 million of net trading revenue in 2016.[5].

-Binary options seems to have more funds compare to dice game, and there is no leading blockchain binary options platform running right now.
+Binary options seems to have more funds compared to dice game, and there is no leading blockchain binary options platform running right now.
 BlockOptions.io will have big potential to be the No.1 blockchain binary options platform on the market.

 *1.2.
 Common Issues in Binary Options Industry*
 -----------------------------------------------